 - Mr. Dungan – the teacher representative on the committee

 - The role-play will involve all five representatives on the School Improvement Committee and utilize the following steps from Carol Dweck:

 - The administrator identifies the issues to be discussed.
 With the rigor of Common Core and ever-increasing mandates, the administrator wonders what mindset the students have related to what they are able to accomplish in school.
 Are they focus on being smart or are they willingly putting forth the hard work, engaged in the learning process, and being recognized for effort?

 Have students learn to hear their fixed mindset ‘voice.’
 When students approach a challenge, there may be a voice saying, “Are you sure you can do it?
 Maybe you don’t have the talent.”
 “What if you fail – you’ll be a failure” “People will laugh at you for thinking you had talent.”
 “If you don’t try, you can protect yourself and keep your dignity.”
 Then, when they are confronted with a setback, the voice might say, “This would have been a snap if you really had talent.”
 “It’s not too late to back out, make excuses, and try to regain your dignity.”

 When facing criticism, they might hear themselves say, “It’s not my fault.
 It was something or someone else’s fault.”
-They might feel yourself getting angry at the person who is giving you feedback.
+They might feel themselves getting angry at the person who is giving you feedback.
 “Who do they think they are?
 I’ll put them in their place.”

-The second issue is how to make student understand and recognize that they have a choice.
+The second issue is how to make students understand and recognize that they have a choice.
 How they interpret challenges, setbacks, and criticism is their choice.

 They can interpret them in a fixed mindset as signs that fixed talents or abilities are lacking.